 Follow your heart

-If you have already planned all your social media content way ahead but while scheduling your posts an interesting idea comes to your mind and you think your audience will love it, don’t hesitate to change it.
-Thoughts from your heart will definitely pay off.
+If you have already planned all your social media content way ahead but while scheduling your posts an interesting idea comes to your mind, and you think your audience will love it, don’t hesitate to change it.
+Thoughts from your heart will pay off.

-Or if you have already posted but you still feel there is a need to tell more about the image, just write that thought in a comment reply.
-The ones who are really interested in your ideas will definitely read all of your answers.
+Or if you have already posted, but you still feel there is a need to tell more about the image, write that thought in a comment reply.
+The ones who are interested in your ideas will definitely read all of your answers.

 While writing a caption, think of how you can have the best version of it.
-Before posting anything, ask your friends, who have an idea about the field to give you constructive feedback.
-It will help you see the content from other person’s perspective.
-This is a good chance to get an idea on how your audience perceives your captions.
+Before posting anything, ask your friends who have an idea about the field to give you constructive feedback.
+It will help you see the content from another person’s perspective.
+This is a good chance to get an idea of how your audience perceives your captions.